Ben-Farnfield/dotdesk/README.md

 ```

 #### remove
-*note: you should only remove .desktop files installed using dotdesk*
+*note: you should only remove .desktop files which were installed using dotdesk*
 ```
 dotdesk -r [program name]
 ```